tiiuae/scs-pki-research/doc/nitrohsm.md

 ### CA Configuration Parameters

-CA Configuration is done using openSSL configuration files.
+CA Configuration is done using OpenSSL configuration files.
 The syntax is very well explained in the man page, thus only brief description is provided in this document.
-For more details, please reffer to [OpenSSL man page](https://www.openssl.org/docs/man3.1/man5/config.html "OpenSSL man page")
+For more details, please refer to [OpenSSL man page](https://www.openssl.org/docs/man3.1/man5/config.html "OpenSSL man page")

 The following configuration files were created